compsocialscience/summer-institute/2021/materials/istanbul/Pre-SICSS_tasks.md

 ## Task 2 - Data collection: Screen Scraping (First Week: Wednesday - Friday)

 In most of the cases, websites you would like to obtain data from may not have APIs.
-One of the alternative data collection methods is using [web scraping]
+One of the alternative data collection methods is using [web scraping](https://www.youtube.com/watch?v=LjTZNmBjC5Q&feature=youtu.be).
-(https://www.youtube.com/watch?v=LjTZNmBjC5Q&feature=youtu.be).
 Web scraping is the “[free](https://en.wikipedia.org/wiki/Free_software)” way of obtaining data from the Internet.
 However, still, you should be careful about ethical and legal issues.
 You should leave some time between page requests to prevent an unintended
 DoS attack.